bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 Here, `Elem[String]` reduces to `Char`, and `Elem[Array[Int]]` reduces to `Int`.

-They’re a way of **pattern matching on types** and producing new types.
+They're a way of **pattern matching on types** and producing new types.
 This makes them a natural fit for generic programming, type-level parsing, and enforcing invariants.

 ---